apache/druid/docs/ingestion/input-sources.md

 ## S3 input source

-:::info
+:::info Required extension

-You need to include the [`druid-s3-extensions`](../development/extensions-core/s3.md) as an extension to use the S3 input source.
+To use the S3 input source, load the extension [`druid-s3-extensions`](../development/extensions-core/s3.md) in your `common.runtime.properties` file.
 :::

 The S3 input source reads objects directly from S3.
 You can specify either: